 Time to make the mortises on the other side.

+The two rafter mortises almost meet in the middle.
 Rather than leaving a thin web of wood Dan adjoins the two mortises.

 The mortises are complete.